 El Niño and Washington DC-Baltimore Winters

-El Niño, which is a climate phenomenon characterized by unusually warm ocean temperatures in the tropical Pacific Ocean, influences the winter weather across the United States.
-Looking back at past winters since 1950, approximately 19 winters were influenced by an El Niño episode.
+El Niño, which is a climate phenomenon characterized by unusually warm ocean temperatures in the central and eastern tropical Pacific Ocean, can influence the winter weather across the United States.
+Looking back at past winters since 1950, approximately 23 winters were influenced by an El Niño episode.

 The figures below are composites of average December, January and February (DJF) temperatures and precipitation, as well as seasonal snowfall at Washington, D.C. and Baltimore.
 During El Niño years (independent of strength of episode), both DJF temperatures and precipitation averaged near normal while seasonal snowfall averaged above normal.

 Not all El Niño winters are alike as many other shorter [e.g., North Atlantic Oscillation (NAO), Pacific-North American Pattern(PNA)] and longer term climate patterns influence the local weather.
-For example, the moderately strong El Niño episode during the 2009-10 winter was associated with record-breaking seasonal snowfall in the mid-Atlantic region.
-Although it might seem (based on the 2009-10 winter) that all moderately strong El Niño winters in Washington D.C. and Baltimore are linked to above normal snowfall; these atmospheric quantities have been variable each winter.
-Of the six strong El Niño winters since 1950, three have been associated with well above normal snowfall while snowfall was virtually absent in the other three winters.
+For example, the moderate El Niño episode during the 2009-10 winter was associated with record-breaking seasonal snowfall in the mid-Atlantic region.
+Although it might seem (based on the 2009-10 winter) that all moderate El Niño winters in Washington D.C. and Baltimore are linked to above normal snowfall, these atmospheric quantities have been variable each winter.
+Of the seven strong El Niño winters since 1950, four have been associated with well above normal snowfall while snowfall was virtually absent in the other three winters.

 The box and whisker plots below show the variability in snowfall during El Niño winters.
 The top of the boxes represent the 75th percentile value, meaning 75 percent of winters had snowfall amounts less than that value.
 The bottom of the boxes represent the 25th percentile, meaning 25 percent of winters had snowfall amounts less than that value.
 The top and bottom of the lines represent the maximum and minimum observed winter snowfall values, respectively.
 The stars show the median snowfall amounts.